Completed Project

 Construction

-• New rock armour to be placed on top in the same footprint as the existing groyne.
+- New rock armour has been placed on top in the same footprint as the original groyne.

 Cross section of the upgraded design